developer-zebra/developer-zebra-site/src/ddt/1-1/guide/usage/index.md

 * WAN Type
 * Signal Strength
 * Phone Number
-* Device ID
+* Device ID - MEID (Mobile Equipment Identifier)

 This information can be used to determine whether the device WWAN is configured correctly.
-The test fails if the power to the cell radio is off, the ICCID couldn’t be read, phone number couldn’t be read, registration status could not be found, carrier could not be found, or the signal strength is below 30%.
+The test fails if  any of the following conditions are met: the power to the WAN radio is off, the ICCID (Integrated Circuit Card Identifier) cannot be read from the SIM card, the phone number cannot be read, the registration status cannot be found, the carrier cannot be found, or the signal strength is below 30%.

 ###Bluetooth
 Accessible by tapping **Bluetooth** in the Subsystems screen.
 The following information is retrieved at the time of test execution:
 * Enabled – Bluetooth radio is on or off.
-If it is on, whether it is discoverable or not.
 * Status – paired or not paired
 * Connectable/Discoverable
 * Address – Bluetooth address